 - Help interpret guidelines and protocols from CMS and carriers

 - Provide CMS-approved templates for easy marketing

 - Offer a diverse portfolio of plan types to appeal to a variety of client needs

 Medicare recipients have an array of different needs, and an agent with a broad scope of products to offer will be better equipped to find the Medicare insurance coverage that is best for their client.

 For instance, when first eligible for Medicare, recipients will have the option of choosing to get their benefits from Original Medicare or through a Medicare Advantage plan.
 Depending on the needs and preferences of an individual client, there are financial and health-related factors that may determine the benefits of one or the other.
 An agency that sells Medicare Advantage, Medicare Supplement (also known as Medigap), and Prescription Drug Plans will give their agents and their clients more options to choose from.

 Consider the benefits of using an outside call center to funnel Medicare leads into, allowing your current agents to continue selling the other insurance products they are more comfortable with.
 Until your onsite agents are knowledgeable enough to sell Medicare products, you may have more overall sales success by purchasing leads and sending referrals from your current agents to the outside call center.

-With Medicare enrollments increasing thanks to the influx of Baby Boomers into retirement, 2022 might be your agency’s best year to date.
+With Medicare enrollments increasing thanks to the influx of Baby Boomers into retirement, 2023 might be your insurance agency’s best year to date.
 The potential increase in profits from Medicare sales can be worth the time and effort it takes to embrace new tactics and tools and to understand the upcoming changes introduced by the Centers for Medicare & Medicaid Services.
-Get started by implementing strategies that will prepare your agents for unrivaled success in Medicare sales in 2022.
+Get started by implementing strategies that will prepare your insurance agents for unrivaled success in Medicare sales in 2023.
 For more detailed information regarding CMS policy changes and updates, visit www.cms.gov.